-Note: If you wish to share you ACLs with a FAS group, open a new ticket on the infrastructure trac (Type: New Pkgdb Group).
+Note: If you wish to share you ACLs with a FAS group, open a new ticket on the infrastructure pagure.io tracker.

 Once the group has been created in FAS, you may give it commit, watchcommits and watchbugzilla ACLs using the Manage button on the package's page.